 Sort through your photos and place them in the appropriate folders.
 As you begin sorting, you'll most likely come up with additional categories.
 Toss out any blurry or poor photos.
 Once all of the photos have been organized, place the folders in a portable file bin or even a cardboard box.

 Step 2.
 Choose an inspiring theme (read on for some great ideas)

-The next step in learning how to scrapbook is to choose the theme for your scrapbook.
+The next step in learning how to make a scrapbook is to choose the theme for your scrapbook page.
 This is the fun start of becoming creative!
 Do you want to recapture your wedding day?
-Did you and your family have a great trip to the zoo and you can't wait to do something with all of the pictures that you took and the postcards that you purchased?
+Did you and your family have a great trip to the zoo and you can't wait to do something with all of the photos that you took and the postcards that you purchased?
 Did your husband run his first 5K and you want to document the experience?
 The great thing about scrapbooking is that themes are endless!
 Whatever it is that you're excited about, can be used as a scrapbook theme.

 You'll also need to decide if the scrapbook is something you're making for someone else or for yourself.
 A scrapbook album makes a very personalized gift that will be treasured by the other person for years to come.

 Wait!
 Once You Have These 5 Steps Figured Out, Then You'll Need To Know How To Get Organized....Let Me Show You...